cassandra20050315-hue/lovable2.000/Lovable_2.0-main/DOCUMENTATION.md

-# 📖 Lovable 2.0 - Complete Project Documentation
+# 📖 Jibi - Complete Project Documentation

 ## 🎯 **Project Overview**

-Lovable 2.0 represents a quantum leap in web development tooling, combining the power of artificial intelligence with elegant design to create a platform where ideas transform into reality through natural language.
+Jibi represents a quantum leap in web development tooling, combining the power of artificial intelligence with elegant design to create a platform where ideas transform into reality through natural language.

 ---